Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Luis Arraez and Nico Hoerner, will be on display when the Miami Marlins face the Chicago Cubs on Saturday at 4:05 PM ET, at LoanDepot park.
+Nico Hoerner and Luis Arraez will be among the star attractions when the Chicago Cubs play the Miami Marlins on Sunday at 12:05 PM ET, at LoanDepot park.

-The favored Marlins have -130 moneyline odds to win against the underdog Cubs, who are listed at +105.
-The over/under is 9 runs for the game (with +100 odds on the over and -120 odds to go under).
+The favored Cubs have -150 moneyline odds to win against the underdog Marlins, who are listed at +125.
+The over/under for the contest is set at 8 runs.

 Cubs vs. Marlins Odds & Info